 The Big Four Economic Indicators: Nonfarm Employment

-Note from dshort : This commentary has been revised to include this morning's release of the April data for Nonfarm Employment.
+Note from dshort : This commentary has been revised to include the latest Nonfarm Employment data released today.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 Thiscommittee statementis about as close as they get to identifying their method.